michael-hll/nest-microservice/README.md

+### Code is created by following a udemy course
-# Use Node (nestjs) build microservice apps with auth
+# Use Node (nestjs) build microservice apps

+- Auth app
+- Payment app